 Since launching her advertising career, Carolyn has directed over 200 commercials for top ad agencies, working with a diverse list of marketers and brands that includes P&G, Bank of America, AT&T, Nike, McDonald’s, Pfizer, General Mills, Walmart and Unilever.

-In addition to the aforementioned projects, PFTP has several web series for major advertisers in the works with both Maker Studios and Endemol Beyond, and was invited to Cincinnati last year as thought leaders to talk about their business model with global production execs at Procter & Gamble.
+In addition to the aforementioned projects, PFTP was invited to Cincinnati last year as a thought leader to talk about the business model with global production execs at Procter & Gamble.

-Carolyn and Pam founded PFTP because they felt limited by the bureaucracy, expense and creative limitations that went with the traditional ad-making process.
-Now, with Production for the People, they’re just two veteran women working like a pair of run-and-gun kids, doing great-looking, authentic content for not a whole lot of money in a rapid-growth industry.
+Carolyn founded PFTP because she felt limited by the bureaucracy, expense and creative limitations that went with the traditional ad-making process.
+Now, with Production for the People, she’s just a veteran working like a run-and-gun kid, doing great-looking, authentic content for not a whole lot of money in a rapid-growth industry.

 The company’s sweet spot is in documentary-style, reality-based storytelling that’s personal, relatable, intimate and accessible.
 And they’re making it in a way that distances them from the bloated, director-driven model ad agencies and advertisers have relied on for years.
-Rather, the PFTP approach is one shaped by the multi-tasking content creators that rule YouTube: the writer/producer/director/editor-types whose work is produced in a streamlined fashion yet reflects the quality and taste that defines all that Carolyn and Pam do .
+Rather, the PFTP approach is one shaped by the multi-tasking content creators that rule YouTube: the writer/producer/director/editor-types whose work is produced in a streamlined fashion yet reflects the quality and taste that defines all that Carolyn does.